bellons91/personal-tech-notes/azure/Azure Container/Azure Container Apps.md

 If a container crashes it automatically restarts.

-When using [[azure-resource-manager]] templates, you can define the info about the containers in the `containers` node of the `properties.template` section.
+When using [[Azure Resource Manager]] templates, you can define the info about the containers in the `containers` node of the `properties.template` section.

 ```json
 "containers": [